onivalidator/staking-practice/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+##

+Let's add a TODO list to this README.

+Under it let's add

+- Incorporate a .json to keep and store state of certain variables which are called, so that we can call APIs less often.
+Include something which records time in UTC.

+We should have the staking-dashboard store this state with the time last checked, and if greater than 30 minutes it should query APIs and try to update.
+It should never write a null value or error to the state json and only update json's last time with a valid query (for each API variable that is called).

+Each variable should have it's own state and time state was last changed correctly.

+We want to store (token_price), (delegated_token_amount and block_height) and time of last successful update for each variable.